LGBTQ+ HISTORY LESSON PLANS

 How did the Biltmore Invasion lead to the de-pathologization of homosexuality?

-We want to thank the following teachers for their work in creating these LGBTQ+ History Lesson Plans: Elana Goldbaum, Hala Dillsi, Sasha Guzman, Miguel Covarrubias, Eunice Ho, Chris Lewis, Emily Waldron, Marika Manos, Peta Lindsay, Oliver Treanor Miska, Aditi Doshi and Israel Calderon.
+Special thanks to the following teachers for their work in creating these LGBTQ+ History Lesson Plans: Elana Goldbaum, Hala Dillsi, Sasha Guzman, Miguel Covarrubias, Eunice Ho, Chris Lewis, Emily Waldron, Marika Manos, Peta Lindsay, Oliver Treanor Miska, Aditi Doshi, Israel Calderon, Danielle Torrez, Carla Ayala, Olive Garrison, Brian Gonzalez, Kris Sanchez, Jesse Ramirez, Barbara Garringer, Emily Healy, Mx.
+Hernandez, Mayra De La Torre, Paige Shakeri, and Teacher Kirkwood.